abs0luty/lang-impls-in-rust/README.md

-#  Languages Written in Rust
+#  Language implementations Written in Rust
 This is a (probably incomplete) list of 119 languages implemented in Rust.
 It is intended as a source of inspiration and as a directory of potentially interesting projects in this vein.

 Inspired by: https://github.com/alileybrinker/langs-in-rust.